Robotics-Sensors/BR-SRI-Humanoid-Robotics-PowerPoint/notes/meeting_1st/presentation_1_notes.md

 ## - 6:55
-### Talked about the resources and links; how the Working Group is both a Reading Group and Working Group and how there will be no video for this meeting becaouse of the zoom meeting cut
+### Talked about the resources and links; how the Working Group is both a Reading Group and Working Group and how there will be no video for this meeting because of the zoom meeting cut